Viktor Korchnoi: Defection

 In the lead-up to the Candidates' Final in 1974, as part of a campaign to promote Karpov over Korchnoi, Tigran Petrosian made a public statement in the press against Korchnoi, with the Soviet federation, wishing to develop younger players, taking the stance that the generation (including Korchnoi) which had been defeated by Bobby Fischer could no longer hope to compete successfully against him.
 At the closing ceremony of the Candidates' Final, Korchnoi had made his mind up that he had to leave the Soviet Union.
 The central authorities prevented Korchnoi from playing any international tournaments outside the USSR.
 Even when Korchnoi was invited by GM Paul Keres and IM Iivo Nei to participate in a 1975 International Tournament in the Estonian SSR, Korchnoi was not allowed to play, and both Keres and Nei were reprimanded.

 Keres did play a short, apparently secret, training match at Tallinn 1975 with Korchnoi, who won (+1=1).
 Korchnoi was then allowed to play the Soviet Team Championship and an international tournament in Moscow later in 1975.
 The ban against Korchnoi competing outside the USSR was lifted when he accompanied fellow veteran GMs Mark Taimanov and Bronstein to London to play a Scheveningen-style event (where each team member competes against only the other team's players) against three young British masters: Jonathan Mestel, Michael Stean and David S. Goodman.
 Korchnoi then played the international tournament at Hastings, 1975–76.

 Korchnoi, in a 2006 lecture in London, mentioned that the breakthrough that allowed him to resume international appearances came when Anatoly Karpov inherited the World Championship title forfeited by Fischer.
 Questions arose about how Karpov had qualified to be a World Champion, when he had never played Fischer.
 Since Korchnoi was not publicly visible, it was largely believed that he (and Karpov) could not be very strong.
 Korchnoi was then allowed to play the 1976 Amsterdam tournament, as a means to prove Karpov was a worthy World Champion.
 Korchnoi was joint winner of the tournament, along with GM Tony Miles.

-At the end of the tournament, Korchnoi asked Miles to spell "political asylum" for him, whereupon Korchnoi entered the police station to defect, having smuggled his chess library out of the USSR in two stages, on this trip as well as the previous year's trip to England.
-As a result, after the chess tournament in Amsterdam, Korchnoi became the first strong Soviet grandmaster to defect from the Soviet Union.
-Korchnoi left his wife and son behind.
+At the end of the tournament, Korchnoi asked Miles to spell "political asylum" for him, whereupon Korchnoi entered the police station to defect.
+He had smuggled his chess library out of the USSR in two stages, on this trip as well as the previous year's trip to England.
+Korchnoi thus became the first strong Soviet grandmaster to defect from the Soviet Union.
+He left his wife Bella and son Igor behind.
 The defection resulted in a turbulent period of excellent tournament results, losses in the two matches for the World Title, all overshadowed by the oppressive political climate of the Cold War.

 Korchnoi resided in the Netherlands for some time, giving simultaneous exhibitions.
 He played a short match against GM Jan Timman – the strongest active non-Soviet player at that time – and comprehensively defeated him.
-He moved to West Germany for a short period, and then eventually settled in Switzerland by 1978, becoming a Swiss citizen.
+He moved to West Germany for a short period, and by 1978 had settled in Switzerland, eventually becoming a Swiss citizen.